UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

       ( is-torsorial-Id x)
 ```

-### The dependent universal property of the judgmentally involutive identity types
+### The dependent universal property of the strictly involutive identity types

 ```agda
 module _